commit-live-students/fsdse-python-assignment-70/README.md

-# Write a Python program to find common values between two arrays.
+# Write a Python program to find common values between two arrays using Numpy.

 Sample Output: